Aggressive Advocacy

 If you were hit by a police car or injured in any crash involving law enforcement—the actions you take in the first few hours and days can make or break your case.
 Unlike typical car accidents, these cases involve complex legal standards, tight deadlines, and high-stakes government procedures.

-The Fort Worth car accident attorneys at the Law Office of Paul Previte are here to protect your rights, guide you through the legal process, and fight for the compensation you deserve.
+The Fort Worth car accident attorneys at the Previte Law Firm are here to protect your rights, guide you through the legal process, and fight for the compensation you deserve.

 If you’re physically able, here’s what we recommend doing right away: